Duwal94/HCI-based-PD_Helper/README.md

 Step 1  :Connect the Aurdino to the Main Pc

-Step 2 : Download dependecies from the requirement.txt file
+Step 2 : Download the dependencies from the requirement.txt file

 Step 3 : Open and run app.py